 The following is based on the latest information that we have.

-Federal Funds for fiscal year 2026, which had been frozen have now been released to the state and we expect them to be distributed to local programs in the in the next few weeks.
+Federal Funds for fiscal year 2026, which had been frozen were released to the state and some were distributed to local programs in late summer 2025.
+A portion of FY26 federal funds had been held by the state and were redistributed via competitive grant on February 23, 2026.

 Federal Budget Proposal – Adult Education at the federal level is part of the Workforce Innovation and Opportunity Act (WIOA); a program to support workforce development and help job seekers find jobs, acquire skills, and connect employers with qualified workers.
-The President has proposed the elimination of this program in the next fiscal year, which for us is FY 2027.
+The President proposed the elimination of this program in the next fiscal year, which for us is FY 2027.
+However, adult education was NOT eliminated.
+It was flat funded in the federal budget that passed.
+There is a movement in Congress to increase funding for adult education.

-If you would like to write a letter of support, use these links to find the contact information for our federal delegation: US Senate US House of Representatives
+If you would like to write a letter of support, or thank your US Congressperson or Senator, use these links to find the contact information for our federal delegation: US Senate US House of Representatives

 NH State Approved Biennial Budget– Adult education in NH is funded in two ways at the state level.
 There is a matched fund, whereby state funds are matched to federal funds.
 Currently this match remains intact and available now that federal funds have been released.